210.236.2393 TDominguezRE@gmail.com

 No. Licensed inspectors provide photo/video reports; I attend, record additional video, and debrief you live.
 Appraisals are handled by your lender’s AMC—no action needed from you.

-Cost of Living & Logistics
+Cost of Living in San Antonio

 Is San Antonio affordable compared to Austin and Dallas?